A modelling framework for the analysis of the SARS-CoV2 transmission dynamics: Discussion

 Several limitations need to be considered when using death counts as the main source of information.
 Early in the pandemic, in the absence of European and international standards, some deaths due to COVID-19 may not be recorded leading to underestimation of infections.
 Therefore our initial estimates must be viewed with caution.
 Also, reporting procedures differ between countries both in terms of the timing of the report as well as the definition of COVID-19 related death.
 We used an integrated data source, comparing the data reported by each national health authority to the data maintained by CSSE at JHU.
 In addition, data on deaths depend on past infections and are not suitable for real-time analysis without further assumptions.
 However, in the absence of large seroprevalence studies in many countries, death counts offer a credible option for evaluating the actual burden of the pandemic in terms of people infected.

 The objective of this work was to provide a flexible framework offering an accurate representation of what has happened in the pandemic thus far.
 Extending our analysis for 19 months increased the computational cost and introduced several time-dependent factors which should be taken into account.
 Our findings rely on estimates of the $ifr$ which have large uncertainty especially after partial immunity is induced through vaccination.
 We allow only for deterministic changes in $ifr$ at specific time points based on our empirical observations on the emergence of more lethal and transmissible variants, the introduction of vaccines and the improvement or extreme pressure on health infrastructures.
 Seroprevalence studies may offer additional insights into the time-varying $ifr$.
-Unfortunately, such surveys are not readily available available for all countries.
+Unfortunately, such surveys are not readily available for all countries.
 During the time course of the pandemic factors such as the capacity of hospitals during periods of high transmission and the efficacy of the available vaccines may affect the infection to death distribution, assumed constant throughout this analysis.
 Additional detailed data on hospitalization can relax this assumption, further refining the results.
 Nevertheless, as evident by the comparison of our results to independent studies, the generic approach of this work offers a flexible and accurate framework for modelling SARS-CoV2 transmission.
+A natural extension of the model presented, is to deviate from the homogeneous mixing assumption, including multiple types of individuals.
+One such extension is presented in ~\citet[]{bouranis2022bayesian} and an alternative approach is the subject of current research.